 What is notarization?

 Documents are notarized to prevent fraud.
 Notarization gives an added level of protection and proof of authenticity, so that someone can’t just write up a contract and forge your signature and try to enforce it.

 To get a document notarized, you will need to find a notary public, who has been authorized by the state to perform certain functions of law, like acting as an impartial witness to the signing of legal documents.
-Common documents that are notarized include certified copies, property deeds, and a durable power of attorney.
+Common documents that are notarized include certified copies, living wills, transfer-on-death deeds, and a durable power of attorney.

 Typically when you meet the notary, they will confirm your identity and physically watch you sign the document.
-That means you need to bring some form of identification.
-Every state has different requirements, but virtually any current state-issued ID is accepted.
+That means you need to bring some form of identification like a state-issued ID.
 Some states also allow expired IDs and passports issued by foreign countries.

 The most common places to find a notary public are: